venkateshwarant/Sixpack/README.md

 # Sixpack
-Setting up sixpack opensource tool for AB testing
+Setting up the sixpack opensource tool for AB testing